ksassnowski/venture-docs/docs/usage/keeping-track-of-workflows.md

 ::: tip Note
 A workflow is just a regular Eloquent model, so you can do all the things with it that you're used to from Eloquent.
 :::

+By default, these tables are called `workflows` and `workflow_jobs`.
+This can be changed in the configuration, however.

 ## Performing an action after the workflow has finished